garbetjie/docker-php-extensions/README.md

     * Update Alpine versions to 3.11.
     * Update to PHP 7.2.27, 7.3.14, 7.4.2.
     * Increase `$NEWRELIC_DAEMON_WAIT` to 5 seconds.
+    * Fix bug in which ZTS wasn't being calculated correctly.
+Only caused issues with `-cli` images.

 * **2020-01-08**
     * Bug fix: Incorrect ownership on `/var/tmp/nginx`.